LumiSpy/lumispy/doc/source/user_guide/signal_axis.rst

 :math:`\mathrm{cm}^{-1}`.

-When converting a signal to Raman shift, i.e. the shift in wavenumbers from the exciting laser wavelength.
-Unless the laser wavelength is contained in the :ref:`metadata-label`, it has to be passed to the function using the parameter ``laser`` using the same units as for the original axis (e.g. 325 for nm or 0.325 for µm).
+When converting a signal to Raman shift, i.e. the shift in wavenumbers from the exciting laser wavelength, the laser wavelength has to be passed to the function using the parameter ``laser`` using the same units as for the original axis (e.g. 325 for nm or 0.325 for µm) unless it is contained in the :ref:`metadata_structure` under ``Acquisition_instrument.Laser.wavelength``.

 TODO: Automatically read laser wavelength from metadata if given there.